 If you are withdrawing from University read these additional instructions

-Canterbury: If you are unhappy with where you live, we recommend that you contact the College and Community Life team who will be able to offer support and talk through your concerns.
+Canterbury: If you are unhappy with where you live, we recommend that you contact us in the Accommodation Office who will be able to offer support and talk through your concerns.
 If you have issues about room cleanliness or maintenance you can also speak to Housekeeping.

 Once a transfer has been officially agreed, arranged and completed there is a £50 change of contract fee

 Please note, informal exchanges of rooms are not permitted and may result in fines.